 “I” just want to be loved and accepted. – Character

 Jill described that there was a feeling of fear, and it seemed to be saying that she desperately wanted to be loved and accepted.
 This aspect of her mind (or call it a sub-personality, or character, or just a feeling) didn’t feel love and so it devised a plan to get acceptance, approval, and love.
 It created the ideal Jill that would be perfect.
 To be perfect it had to be really thin.
 It had to get perfect grades, be athletic, funny, get awards, liked by everyone in the school, and get into the best university as well.
 If it did these things it could avoid all the criticisms of the judge that made it feel bad.
 It would also get the love and acceptance it so desperately wanted.

 “I” will make a plan to be Perfect. – Planner Character

 Odd thing about this structure of beliefs.
 When mom and dad, and the doctors and therapists, wanted Jill to eat more, this character interpreted all these efforts to save her life as a message that she wasn’t okay the way she was.
-The “not good enough/digusting” character used all their efforts at change to reinforce its own story of not being accepted.
+The “not good enough/disgusting” character used all their efforts at change to reinforce its own story of not being accepted.
 “I’m still not accepted and loved the way I am”, and so it felt emotionally worse about itself.
 The “not good enough” character dragged Jill along into these emotions.

-The solution to those same emotions was the same plan, be even MORE PERFECT!.
-This meant, be thinner and so fight mom and dad more and fight harder not to eat, and lose more weight.
+The solution to those same emotions was the same plan, be even MORE PERFECT!
+This meant, be thinner and so fight mom and dad more and fight harder not to eat and lose more weight.
 Then mom and dad, in order to avoid another hospitalization, fought harder to get Jill to eat more.
 Which Jill’s “failure” character used to interpret as a message of, non-acceptance and not loved.
-The mis-interpretation of the belief system was driving a feedback cycle that made everything worse.
+The misinterpretation of the belief system was driving a feedback cycle that made everything worse.

 The Planner – Character